 Easily create an internal wiki for your business with Nimbus Platform™

 Creating company wikis may be tough, but with Nimbus Note, you can create an internal knowledge base, internal wiki or a website quickly.
+Learn how Nimbus can help you with building up your perfect knowledge base here.
 So let’s explore how Nimbus meets the above criteria and how it will benefit your company.

 Nimbus Note offers real-time collaboration features similar to Google Docs.
 So, you can see others on your internalwiki and see precisely what and where they are typing in real-time.